 - The short bars with colour bands and a wire at each end are resistors.
-They are colour coded, see drawing and the Parts List. - Only R1 is different.
-This is one with a single black bar at its centre.
-It is in fact a zero ohm resistor which acts as a wire link. - The tubular electrolytic capacitors (C1, C4 & C5) are marked with the value and working voltage, they also have a band down one side of the plastic sleeve with (-) Negative signs on it which signifies which leg goes to the negative.
+They are colour coded, see drawing and the Parts List. - R1, R6 and R7 are different.
+These have a single black bar at the centre and are in fact zero ohm resistors which act as wire links.
+R6 and R7 will require the leads to be bent very close to the resistor body in order that they are spaced close enough together to fit into the PCB holes. - The tubular electrolytic capacitors (C1, C4 & C5) are marked with the value and working voltage, they also have a band down one side of the plastic sleeve with (-) Negative signs on it which signifies which leg goes to the negative.
 The opposite leg of the capacitor, of course, go to the positive.
-Capacitor polarisations (+ and -) are clearly shown on the drawing.
-The small monolithic ceramic capacitors C2, C3, C6 & C7 (usually coated blue or tan and marked 104) with two wires, are not polarised and can be fitted either way round.
-The square white ones C8 & C9 (marked .22 K 63) are poly capacitors and can also be fitted either way round. - The tiny glass component with a dark bar and a wire at each end is a diode (D1; 1N4148).
+Capacitor polarisations (+ and -) are clearly shown on the drawing. - The small monolithic ceramic capacitors C2, C3 & C6 (usually coated blue or tan and marked 104) with two wires, are not polarised and can be fitted either way round.
+The square white ones C7 & C8 (marked .22 K 63) are poly capacitors and can also be fitted either way round. - The tiny glass component with a dark bar and a wire at each end is a diode (D1; 1N4148).
 It must be connected the right way round.
-The bar, which is shown as a black line on the drawing, indicates which way round to fit it. - The three legged vertical adjustment trimmers (variable resistors VR1, VR2, VR3 & VR4) with a screwdriver slot at the centre are, as their name suggests, to enable adjustment of the circuit.
-VR1 and VR4 are marked 4K7; VR2 & VR3 100K. - The 8-pin integrated circuits (IC1 & IC2) are marked with a type code.
-They are delivered in conductive foam and should be left in the foam until you are about to fit them, IC1 (TDA7052) is a fairly robust little device but IC2 (PIC), being a MOS device, can be damaged by static electricity and care must be exercised when handling.
+The bar, which is shown as a black line on the drawing, indicates which way round to fit it. - The three legged vertical adjustment trimmers (variable resistors VR1, VR2 & VR3) with a screwdriver slot at the centre are, as their name suggests, to enable adjustment of the circuit.
+VR1 and VR3 are marked 4K7; VR2 is 10OK.
+The 8-pin integrated circuits (IC1 & IC2) are marked with a type code.
+They are delivered in conductive foam and - The 8-pin integrated circuits (IC1 & IC2) are marked with a type code.
+They are delivered in conductive foam and should be left in the foam until you are about to fit them.
+IC1 (TDA7052) is a fairly robust little device but IC2 (PIC), being a MOS device, can be damaged by static electricity and care must be exercised when handling.
 Both are supplied with a socket.
-This will enable the builder to solder in the sockets during construction, then fit the ICs at the end of construction. - NOTES ON CMOS DEVICE HANDLING.
-USE A SHEET OF ALUMINIUM, COOKING METAL FOIL WILL DO. - Place it on the work surface.
+This will enable the builder to solder in the sockets during construction, then fit the ICs at the end of construction.

+NOTES ON CMOS DEVICE HANDLING.
+USE A SHEET OF ALUMINIUM, COOKING METAL FOIL WILL DO.

+Place it on the work surface.
 Place the PCB, solder side down on it.
 Place the black conductive foam on it and then rest your hands on it, holding them there while you read through this part of the instructions.
-The PCB, MOS I/C and you are now all at the same potential, i.e. static neutralised.
-When the ICs are fitted they will be safe from the effects of static with the components connected.
+The PCB, MOS IC and you are now all at the same potential, i.e. static neutralised.
+When the ICs are fitted they will be safe with the components connected.